 It is important to reiterate that just as a mushroom is not mycelium, mycelium is also not a mushroom.
 These terms are not synonymous and should be accurately differentiated.

 Read the ingredients on the mushroom or mycelium supplement package to see which part of these fungi the producer used.
 Based on the labelling, many times it is unclear.
 The product could be any combination of mycelium, mushroom, sclerotium, spore, and substrate matter, dried, ground into a powder and then potentially extracted.

 Using all the parts of the fungi might seem like an effective way to reap the most benefits.
 However, there are parts of the basidiomycete, like the mushroom (fruiting body), that contain more active beneficial compounds than others.
-The mycelium, on the other hand, when grown on a solid substrate will also contains compounds of whatever substrate material it has been grown on.
+The mycelium, on the other hand, is typically grown on a solid substrate which will become part of the finished product.SHOP MUSHROOMS!

-The majority of commercial mycelium producers grow it on grains like rice, oats, or sorghum.
+The majority of commercial producers grow mycelium on grains like rice, oats, or sorghum.
 Therefore, all that grain becomes inseparable from the mycelium and remains in the final product, leading to high amounts of starch.

 When myceliated grain forms the bulk of a supplement, the grain acts as a filler and "dilutes" the product because it doesn’t contain any active compounds.
 Myceliated grain dramatically reduces how much beneficial compounds are in each serving of your supplement.

 Functional mushroom benefits are derived from their active compounds, which are found in abundance in the mushroom (fruiting body) itself, and less so in the mycelium.
 The most important of the key compounds in fungi are called beta-glucans, and they offer a host of health benefits.